carmina-hatnean/Bugs/README.md

 **Description**

-When I tried to click on the link 'www.e-licitacie.ro' from the website, it wasn 't working, so I checked if the website has broken links.
+When I tried to acces the link 'www.e-licitacie.ro', it wasn 't working, so I checked if it has broken links.

 **Steps to reproduce**